dumlutimuralp/antrea-packet-walks/part_a/README.md

 worker2   Ready    <none>   20d   v1.18.8   10.79.1.202   <none>        Ubuntu 18.04.4 LTS   4.15.0-112-generic   docker://19.3.11
 </code></pre>

-This Kubernetes cluster is bootstrapped using [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
-Antrea relies on 'nodeipam controller' for Pod IP address assignment, hence the '--pod-network-cidr' (as 10.222.0.0/16) kubeadm parameter is used.
+This Kubernetes cluster is bootstrapped using [`kubeadm`](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+Antrea relies on 'nodeipam controller' for Pod IP address assignment, hence the `--pod-network-cidr` (as 10.222.0.0/16) kubeadm parameter is used.
 More info on this requirement is [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/getting-started.md#ensuring-requirements-are-satisfied).

 Antrea installation is just one line of command as mentioned [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/getting-started.md#installation)

-The Antrea version used in this lab is shown below.
-'Antctl' is a CLI tool to get various information on Antrea.
+The Antrea version used in this lab is shown below. `Antctl` is a CLI tool to get various information on Antrea.
 More info on antctl tool is [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/antctl.md).

 <pre><code>
 vmware@master:~$ k exec -it antrea-controller-655fcbc656-hrkwg -n kube-system -- antctl version